Karyn White: Early life

 White was born in Los Angeles to Vivian and Clarence White.
 She is the youngest of five children.
-She sang in a church choir and worked as a backing singer, then sang on Jeff Lorber's 1986 Private Passion single "Facts of Love", "True Confessions" and "Back in Love" before signing to Warner Bros.
+She sang in a church choir and worked as a backing singer, then sang on Jeff Lorber's 1986 Private Passion singles "Facts of Love", "True Confessions", and "Back in Love" before signing to Warner Bros.
 Records.

 Career

 White's self-titled debut album Karyn White was released in 1988.
 It was produced by L.A.
 Reid and Babyface and achieved platinum status in the U.S..
-The album contained the Hot 100 hit singles "The Way You Love Me", "Secret Rendezvous", and "Superwoman" as well as the No. 1 R&B hit "Love Saw It", a duet with Babyface himself.
+The album contained the Hot 100 hit singles "The Way You Love Me", "Secret Rendezvous", and "Superwoman" as well as the No. 1 R&B hit "Love Saw It", a duet with Babyface.
 White was nominated in the Best R&B/Urban Contemporary New Artist category for the 1989 Soul Train Music Awards, which was won by Al B. Sure!
 She also received nominations for two Grammy Awards.
 She became the first female artist to have the first three solo releases from their debut album hit No. 1 on the R&B charts.

 Her follow-up album was Ritual of Love in 1991.
 It had songs produced by Jimmy Jam and Terry Lewis and featured the hit single "Romantic", which hit number one on the U.S. Billboard Hot 100.
 Other singles from the album include "The Way I Feel About You" (U.S. No. 12), "Walkin' the Dog", and "Do Unto Me" (the last two did not chart).
 The photographer and director Matthew Rolston directed the video for the hit single "Romantic".
 Michael Walls, who was credited as stylist on Ritual of Love, worked with White on the look for the Ritual of Love album sleeve, and three of the music videos released for the album.
 Walls had the idea for the Chanel-inspired pearls and black dress used on the album cover, the French maid look and multiple wardrobe changes for video of "The Way I Feel About You", and the "Walkin' the Dog" video, which was based on a scene from the film Sweet Charity.